Keyboard shortcuts

 std::debug::assert_eq([c#resolution, 200%]);

-If you have created a part or a sketch and want to export it to a specific file, you can add an export command:
+Assume you have created a model and want to export it to a specific file:

 test